 – Inspire me with INCREDIBLE Road Trip ideas[irp posts=”8342″ name=”European Road Trip ideas for every itinerary”]

 Kiel Canal with a motorhome

-The day after, we set off reasonably early and headed for the Kiel Canal.
-It was a few hours- we were going to stop at Hamburg but decided to press on so we could have an extra night in Denmark.
+The day after we crashed a wedding in our swimwear, we set off reasonably early and continued our motorhome tour of Germany by heading for the Kiel Canal.
+It was a few hours drive- we thought were going to stop at Hamburg but decided to press on so we could have an extra night in Denmark.
 It’s all a balancing act between too much time in one place versus less time somewhere else.
 I look forward to the day where we don’t have these schedules any more.
 Having said that, they do keep us focussed and motivated to keep moving, which I guess is a good thing.